IzzySoft/banana-pi-tools/hwstats/README.md

 ## What is this?
-This script display some basic hardware stats: power usage, CPU status.
+This script display some basic hardware stats: power usage, CPU status, network status.

 ## Installation